dovecot/documentation/docs/core/config/users/system.md

 mail_inbox_path = /var/mail/%u
 ```

-Remember that the first path after `mbox:` is the mailbox root
+Remember that the [[setting,mail_path]] setting is the mailbox root directory,
-directory, never try to give `mbox:/var/mail/%u` because that
+don't try to use the INBOX `/var/mail/%u` path in there because that
 isn't going to work (unless you really want to store mails under
 `/var/mail/%u/` directory).